 Subsection 1 – The Area Council shall hold a minimum of four (4) meetings a year.
 One such meeting shall be the Annual General Meeting, at which time officers shall be elected, financial reports presented and the voting delegate for each local shall be confirmed.

-Subsection 2 – The Annual Meeting shall be held in the month of January unless, in a year prior to the PSAC Triennial Convention, adjustments are required by provisions of Section 14, Subsection 12 of the PSAC Constitution in which case 30 days notice will be given prior to the meeting.
+Subsection 2 – The Annual Meeting shall be held in the month of January unless, in a year prior to the PSAC Triennial Convention, adjustments are required by provisions of Section 14, Subsection 12 of the PSAC Constitution in which case 30 days’ notice will be given prior to the meeting.

 Subsection 3 – Special General meetings of the Area Council shall be held at the call of the President, or the PSAC Regional Executive Vice-President, or by three written requests by any combination of Affiliated Component Locals, Branches from separate Components, affiliated Directly Chartered Locals, affiliated Regional Women’s Committee or constitutionally recognized regional committees to the Area Council President or to the PSAC Regional Executive Vice-President for British Columbia.